Skip to main content

 response = client.conversations_join(channel="C0XXXXXXY")

-If you are already in the channel, the response is slightly different. already_in_channel will be true, and a limited channel object will be returned.
+If you are already in the channel, the response is slightly different.
+The already_in_channel attribute will be true, and a limited channel object will be returned.
 Bot users cannot join a channel on their own, they need to be invited by another user.

-See conversations.join for more info.
+See the conversations.join API method for more details.

 Leaving a conversation